lrq3000/pyFileFixity/README.md

 - Open application and open specifications under the MIT license (you can do whatever you want with it and tailor it to your needs if you want to, or add better decoding procedures in the future as science progress so that you can better recover your data from your already generated ecc file).
 - Highly reliable file fixity watcher: rfigc.py will tell you without any ambiguity using several attributes if your files have been corrupted or not, and can even check for images if the header is valid (ie: if the file can still be opened).
 - Readable ecc file format (compared to PAR2 and most other similar specifications).
-- Highly resilient ecc file format against corruption (not only are your data protected by ecc, the ecc file is protected too).
+- Highly resilient ecc file format against corruption (not only are your data protected by ecc, the ecc file is protected too against critical spots, both because there is no header so that each track is independent and if one track is corrupted beyond repair then other ecc tracks can still be read, and a .idx file will be generated to repair the structure of the ecc file to recover all tracks).
 - Very safe and conservative approach: the recovery process checks that the recovery was successful before committing a repaired block.
 - Partial recovery allowed (even if a file cannot be completely recovered, the parts that can will be repaired and then the rest that can't be repaired will be recopied from the corrupted version).
 - Support directory processing: you can encode an ecc file for a whole directory of files (with any number of sub-directories and depth).
-- No limit on the number of files.
+- No limit on the number of files, and it can recursively protect files in a directory tree.
-- Variable resiliency rate, ensuring that you can always open your files even if partially corrupted.
+- Variable resiliency rate and header-only resilience, ensuring that you can always open your files even if partially corrupted (the structure of your files will be saved, so that you can use other softwares to repair beyond if this set of script is not sufficient to totally repair).
+- Support for erasures (null bytes) and even errors-and-erasures, which literally doubles the repair capabilities.
+To my knowledge, this is the only freely available parity software that supports erasures.
 - Included a prediction of the total file size given your parameters, and the total time it will take to encode/decode.
-- No external library needed, only native Python.
+- No external library needed, only native Python 2.7.x (but with PyPy it will be way faster!).
+- Opensourced under the very permissive MIT licence, do whatever you want!

 Cons: